BridgerAlderson/pyAesDecrypt/README.md

-# pyAesDecrypt -> Dictionary Attack for AES Encrypted Files
+# pyAesDecrypt -> Dictionary Attack for AES Encrypted Data
 pyAesDecrypt is a fast, streaming, multi-threaded bruteforce tool for files or blobs encrypted with pyAesCrypt.
 It was designed for lab and recovery scenarios: recover lost passwords for files you own or for legally authorized engagements.
 The tool supports memory-safe streaming of large wordlists, thread-safe decryption attempts using temporary files and atomic rename, automatic ZIP validation and extraction, and configurable progress reporting.

 ## Features